Hey beauty queens!

 For the first time, I was the one molding who I wanted to be.
 And I was falling madly in love with the woman I was becoming.

 It's been five years since that time in my life and to this day, I believe that became the foundation for the new life I live.
 I wouldn't trade it for anything in the world.
 I needed that time to establish the habits that would become my way of being and thinking.

 Everyday is not easy.
 Life is not easy.
 Since that point in my life, I've gotten engaged and had to call off said engagement and break a very good man's heart.
 I've had a tumor scare, I've moved to a new city, I've lost friends.
-But I've also worked behind the chair in one of the top salons in Texas and fallen madly in love with my career with new ambition and excitement, watched my beautiful sister marry the father of her children, I've fallen in love with a southern gentleman who reminds me everyday that I'm a queen and I've traveled the country with my job gaining new experiences and challenging myself.
+But I've also worked behind the chair in one of the top salons in Texas and fallen madly in love with my career with new ambition and excitement, watched my beautiful sister marry the father of her children and I've traveled the country with my job gaining new experiences and challenging myself.
 Through it all, knowing unashamedly who I am, what I want out of life and who I want to surround myself for the journey has made the difference.